 The museum cannot be held responsible for sentiments or views expressed by lecturers who have not received its accreditation.
 It reserves the right to withdraw permission to speak to groups within the museum from lecturers or guides who have expressed malicious or defamatory views.

 Non-compliance with Clauses 22 to 24 can lead to the offender being prohibited from organizing another group visit to the museum.

 Photography, video and sound recordings, copies and visitor surveys

-To protect works and to not inconvenience visitors, the use of flashes, lamps, other lighting equipment, tripods and monopods is prohibited.
+To protect works and to not inconvenience visitors, the use of flashes, lamps, other lighting equipment, holders, tripods and monopods is prohibited.